 The 1990s were full of Christian books that promised happily-ever-afters to girls who remained pure, prayed for a Christian husband, and avoided “casual dating.”
 We believed that, as long as we waited to have sex, God would bless us with good Christian husbands who met every criterion on the lengthy “future spouse” checklist that our youth group leaders encouraged us to write.

 Of all the purity culture myths, I was personally most affected by this one.
 I was sure that by waiting for my “Boaz” and refusing to date “bozos,” God would bring me “the one.”
 Instead, my first serious relationship in college unexpectedly ended.
 That breakup was followed by many years of singleness before I finally met my husband.
 The fairytale myth caused intense anguish and despair over those long years.
-It also inspired a lot of anger toward God, jealously toward married friends, and ugly pride.
+It also inspired a lot of anger toward God, jealousy toward married friends, and ugly pride.

 The fairytale myth reduces God to a fairy godmother who grants our wishes as long as we do the right thing.
 It twists a relationship with God into a transaction: staying pure equals a dream spouse.
 Scripture is full of commandments that come with clauses: if you repent of your sins, God forgives you; if you accept Jesus as your Savior, God grants you eternal life.
 But what we don’t realize is that the majority of Scriptures are precepts, not promises.
 They aren’t guarantees.
 We aren’t guaranteed a fairytale marriage or even a spouse.
 It’s misleading to tell single Christians otherwise.